zderApfel/RoU/README.md

 Not all types are available for every caliber.
 When loot is generated, the type is FMJ by default and then has a chance to be changed to another type depending on where it is being purchased

 * Hollow Point (HP) - High BP and HP damage but low AP damage.
 Typically used by law enforcement, hunters, and personal defense
-* Full Metal Jacket (FMJ) - Standard cartridge with decent damage across the board, however it also has a chance to pierce soft targets.
-Used by military personel and SWAT teams, as well as sport shooters
+* Full Metal Jacket (FMJ) - Standard cartridge with decent damage across the board.
+Used by military personel and sport shooters
 * Full Metal Jacket Enhanced Penetration (FMJ +p) - Full Metal Jacket rounds with slightly higher AP damage but slightly lower HP damage.
-Used by gun enthusiasts
+Used mostly by gun enthusiasts
 * Armor Piercing (AP) - Expensive cartridge with very high BP damage but lower HP damage
 * Sub-Sonic (SP) - Exotic cartridge with extremely low sound when firing, at the expense of slow muzzle velocity.
 This is an exceedingly rare type of ammo that is usually only afforded to elite military units